 Women are permitted to join all branches of the military and recently became allowed to serve in combat positions; Former President Obama changed the military's policy regarding women in combat positions in 2016.
 Women should be prepared to be vastly outnumbered, especially in combat-related career tracks; only 17.2% of all service members are female.

 In July 2017, President Trump announced that transgender individuals would be forbidden from serving in the military in any capacity.
 However, the ban was blocked by 10 federal judges and the military began allowing openly transgender individuals to enlist on January 1, 2018.
-There are still multiple lawsuits pending; it is possible that there will be changes to military policy in the future after they are resolved.
+In March 2019, it was announced that the rules will be changing yet again.

 What are the benefits of joining the military?